lsewilson/CV/README.md

 #### Excellent communicator

 During my time at Bank of America, I wrote and distributed a daily newsletter to clients, with market commentary and data analysis.
 I have continued to develop my written communication skills by [blogging](http://codingwithlaura.wordpress.com) about my experience learning to code and I use it to develop a stronger online presence, by combining it with other social media outlets such as [Twitter](https://twitter.com/wilslau).
-I have also taken up mentoring two junior students at Makers Academy, who I regularly interact with and help guide their coding.
+I have also taken up coaching at Codebar, a non-profit initiative which runs regular programming workshops.

 #### Thrives under pressure

-From having to organise an end-of-year ball during my final year at university, where the bulk of the organisation coincided with completing finals, to completing group [projects](#makers-academy-jul-16---nov-16), I have always thrived when working under pressure.
+From having to organise an end-of-year ball during my final year at university, where the bulk of the organisation coincided with completing finals, to completing group [projects](#projects), I have always thrived when working under pressure.
 It is my strong organisational and time management skills that I have developed over time that allows me to do this.

 #### Fast learner